 - Infusing career development into K-12 curriculum: Topics explored include career exploration and guidance for elementary students, parental involvement in student career planning, benefits of career counselling programs for students and K-12 career competency building and implications.

-- 5 ways to talk with young children about work and careers (CareerWise)
+- 5 podcasts to help kids start learning about careers (CareerWise)